 Key elements underpinning the SEAC conclusion(s):

-During the consultation, stakeholders raised concerns about the impact of the proposal on SMEs, exports and employment (in particular in the cosmetics sector).
+During the consultation on the Annex XV report, stakeholders raised concerns about the impact of the proposal on SMEs, exports and employment (in particular for the cosmetics sector).
 SEAC acknowledges that it is possible that the proposal would negatively affect some SMEs considering that SMEs operate to a large extent as suppliers for larger companies but also as producers of final products in the market in the cosmetics sector.
-However, information received in the consultation also indicated that the producer of alternative products also often are SMEs, which in turn may benefit from the restriction.
-Hence, the impact on SMEs could be more a distributional than a net impact.
+However, information received in the consultation also indicated that the producers of alternative products are also often SMEs, which in turn may benefit from the restriction.
+Hence, the impact on SMEs could be more of a distributional impact than a net impact.

 Similarly, a potential impact on employment could be distributional.
 SEAC considers it to be plausible that the overall demand for the products mainly affected by the ban, e.g. cosmetics, is unlikely to decrease.
 Therefore, it is uncertain if and to what extent net effects on employment are to be expected.